RodrigoGama1902/falling-sand-simulation/readme.md

 # Falling Sand Simulation

-This is a C++ project that implements a Falling Sand Simulation using the SDL2 library.
-The simulation allows the user to interact with different elements such as sand, water, honey, and concrete.
+The Falling Sand Simulation is a C++ project that implements a visually interactive simulation using the SDL2 library.
+The simulation allows users to interact with various elements such as sand, water, honey, and concrete, creating dynamic and realistic behaviors.

 <div align="center">
   <img src="docs/main.gif" alt="Main">
 </div>

-## Features
+## Debug Mode

-- **Debug Mode**: The application can be executed in a lower resolution debug mode.
-In this mode, the user can fast-forward frame by frame by pressing the left arrow key.
+The application offers a debug mode that allows users to execute the simulation in a lower resolution, enabling them to analyze and observe the simulation frame by frame.
+By pressing the left arrow key, users can fast-forward the simulation.

 <div align="center">
   <img src="docs/debug.gif" alt="Main">
 </div>

+## Elements

-- **Elements**: The user can change between elements by pressing keys 1, 2, 3, and 4.
-The available elements are:
+Users can switch between different elements by pressing keys 1, 2, 3, and 4.
+The available elements include:
   - Sand
   - Water
   - Honey
   - Concrete

 <div align="center">
   <img src="docs/all_elements.gif" alt="Main">